-We don't provide a detailed cookbook explaining how to secure a server, or other things that a sysadmin should know.
+Because of the first assumption, we don't provide a detailed cookbook explaining how to secure a server, or other things that a sysadmin should know.
 (We do provide some templates, but those are just a starting point.)

 Production Node Components